douhack/douhack/README.md

 douhack
 =======

-Site to organise hackathons for DOU Hack
+Site to organize hackathons for DOU Hack